 - Touch type, i.e. type without needing to look at the keys in front of them

 The only way to do this with any accuracy is under test conditions.
-The applicant will be required to transcribe a recording to test how accurate they are and how quickly they can complete the process.
+With a Dictaphone typing test, the applicant will be required to transcribe a recording to test how accurate they are and how quickly they can complete the process.

 The test typically lasts only around five minutes.
 The candidate will have full control of the audio they are listening to, starting and stopping it as required.
 They will also type the passage into a computer that automatically marks their accuracy and calculates their typing speed.
 This means there is less work for you to do.
 You need only review the results when they become known.

 The advantages of using an audio typing test when recruiting

 If you are recruiting for this position, you will likely have an application form that asks for experience in this form of typing.
 You will also very likely ask about the number of words per minute the applicant can manage.